How to Deal With Rejection While Job Hunting

-But how can you keep your motivation and morale up during the job hunt?
-And is there anything that you can learn from rejection?
+Job hunting isn’t always easy, and for many of us it often comes with rejection.
+So how can you keep your motivation and morale up during the process?
+And is there anything that you can learn from rejection while job hunting?
 We look at some key strategies.

-If you’re struggling to get an interview and have had several rejections at application stage, it’s worth analysing why it’s happening.
+When you’re struggling to get an interview and have had several rejections at application stage, it’s worth analysing why it’s happening.
 Could it be that you’re going for roles that are a bit too senior for your level of experience?
 Perhaps you haven’t quite taken the time to carefully tailor your cover letter to each role?
-Are you lacking a particular skill that is needed for the job that you’re after?
+Are you lacking a particular skill that’s needed for the job that you’re after?

-Most good recruiters will take the time to ring you and tell you why they’ve rejected you.
+Most good recruiters will take the time to call you and tell you why they’ve rejected you.
 Use this opportunity to ask deeper questions about how you could have improved your performance.
 And be sure to stay in touch with the recruiter.
-You might even consider adding them on LinkedIn to see whether they publish any other roles in the future.
+Consider adding them on LinkedIn to see whether they publish any other roles in the future.

 You’d be surprised at how often new job opportunities come about from initial rejections.
 Getting to the final stage shows that you’re a strong candidate.
 It’s only a matter of time until you find a fantastic role that suits your skills.